What are Microsoft Teams live events

-With Microsoft Teams live events, users in your organization can broadcast video and meeting content to large online audiences.
+With Teams lives events, users in your organization can broadcast video and meeting content to large online audiences.

-Microsoft 365 live events bring live video streaming to a new level, encouraging connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
-You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Microsoft Teams, or Yammer.
+Microsoft 365 live events bring live video streaming to a new level.
+Live events encourage connection throughout the entire engagement lifecycle with attendees before, during, and after live events.
+You can create a live event wherever your audience, team, or community resides, using Microsoft Stream, Teams, or Yammer.

-Teams delivers chat-based collaboration, calling, meetings, and with live events, so you can expand the audience of your meetings.
+Teams delivers chat-based collaboration, calling, meetings, and live events, so you can expand the audience of your meetings.
 Teams live events is an extension of Teams meetings, enabling users to broadcast video and meeting content to a large online audience.
-These are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
-The attendees can watch the live or recorded event in Yammer, Teams, and/or Microsoft Stream, and can interact with the presenters using moderated Q & A or a Yammer conversation.
+Live events are meant for one-to-many communications where the host of the event is leading the interactions and audience participation is primarily to view the content shared by host.
+The attendees can watch the live or recorded event in Yammer, Teams, or Stream and can interact with the presenters using moderated Q & A or a Yammer conversation.

 So, let's get started.
-First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they are connected.
+First, take a look at the following diagram that shows high level components involved in Microsoft 365 live events and how they're connected.

-So, you can see from the picture above, there are four key components that are used with live events in Teams.
+You can see from the picture above that there are five key components that are used with live events in Teams.

-The video input is the foundation of the Live events and it can vary from a single webcam to a multi-camera professional video production.
-The live events in Microsoft 365 support a spectrum of production scenarios, include a quick start event using web cams or an event produced in an external device or application.
+The video input is the foundation of the live event and it can vary from a single webcam to a multi-camera professional video production.
+The live events in Microsoft 365 support a spectrum of production scenarios, include an event produced in Teams using a webcam or an event produced in an external app or device.
 You can choose these options depending on their project requirements and budget.
 There are two ways to produce events:

-Microsoft Teams: This production method allows users to produce their live events in Microsoft Teams using their webcam or using A/V input from Teams room systems.
-This option is best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters for participating in the event.
-This option allows users to easily use their web cams and share their screen as input into the event.
+Teams: This production method allows users to produce their live events in Teams using their webcam or using A/V input from Teams room systems.
+This option is the best and quickest option if you want to use the audio and video devices connected to the PC or are inviting remote presenters to participate in the event.
+This option allows users to easily use their webcams and share their screen as input in the event.

-External application or device: External encoders allow users to produce their live events directly from an external hardware or a software-based encoder with Microsoft Stream.
-This option is best if you already have studio quality equipment (for example, media mixers) which support streaming to an Real-time Messaging Protocol (RTMP) service.
-This type of production is typically used in large scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.
+External app or device: External encoders allow users to produce their live events directly from an external hardware or software-based encoder with Stream.
+This option is best if you already have studio quality equipment (for example, media mixers) which support streaming to a Real-time Messaging Protocol (RTMP) service.
+This type of production is typically used in large-scale events such as executive town halls – where a single stream from a media mixer is broadcasted to the audience.

 The live event streaming platform is made up of the following pieces: